frederic-perez/AmE-dictionary/data/dictionary.md

 __be here to stay__ _idiom_ To become permanent or firmly established; to be a normal part of everyday life, especially after once being abnormal or unusual.
 __be hounded (by someone or something)__ _idiom_ To be pursued, chased, badgered, or pestered (by someone or something), especially persistently or relentlessly.
 __be in a pickle__ _slang_ To be in a troublesome situation.
+__be in over (one's) head__ _idiom_ To be too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer. _I think I'm in over my head with Amy.
+She wants marriage, kids, and a house, and I'm just not ready for any of that._
 __be left holding the bag__ _idiom_ To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
 Primarily heard in US.
 __be left out in the cold__ _idiom_ :two: To be ignored, forgotten and neglected.
 __be like herding cats__ _idiom_ To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.